lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

                                  |   ERROR   |
                                  +===========+
 ~~~~
-{: #Fig-ACKonerrorSnd title='Sender State Machine for the ACK on error Mode'}
+{: #Fig-ACKonerrorSnd title='Sender State Machine for the ACK-on-Error Mode'}